NoahWallace/mongoQueryParser/README.md

 |limit  |number        |Number       |                                         |
 |sort   |string        |Object       |Comma separate keys with type (ie "name asc, id desc")

-NOTE: ParseMongo accepts a single parameter of either a object or a string. passing a string will return an object with the filter key only.
+NOTE: ParseQuery accepts a single parameter of either a object or a string. passing a string will return an object with the filter key only.

 ## Rules